JMcordobamendez/OpenHardware/README.md

 In this repository I will upload open hardware projects made by me from time to time.

 ## Rover Speed Controller
-In this project i have developed a rover speed controller using a multicore embedded system (ESP32), the core 0 is managing the communication tasks (decoding the wheels speed reference given by a RF receiver) and the core 1 is managing the control algorithm.
+In this project I have developed a rover speed controller using a multicore embedded system (ESP32), the core 0 is managing the communication tasks (decoding the wheels speed reference given by a RF receiver) and the core 1 is managing the control algorithm.

 The control algorithm used is a "Linear-Quadratic Regulator" (LQR), it is an State-Space Controller (the rover is a MIMO system) based on "Optimal Control Theory".
 The communications between the cores is managed by a Real Time Operating System (FreeRTOS).

-Inside the folder "RoverSpeedControl" you can find the Matlab/Simulink files to modelate the system, design and tume the LQR controller, the schematic to understand how the hardware is designed, gerber files to manufacture a copy of the hardware, Bill Of Materials (BOM) file to buy the electronic components and source files to program the ESP32 with the algorithms to run it as I did.
+Inside the folder "RoverSpeedControl" you can find the Matlab/Simulink files to modelate the system, design and tune the LQR controller, the schematic to understand how the hardware is designed, gerber files to manufacture a copy of the hardware, Bill Of Materials (BOM) file to buy the electronic components and source files to program the ESP32 with the algorithms to run it as I did.

 ### Images of the project
 Pictures of the device finished.